ELMERIKH/Beryl/readme.md

 [-g {Snake,FlapyBird,Turtle,RaceCar}] (GUI)

--dll "function" (name of function to run with the dll file)
+-dll "function" (name of function to run with the file if dll type)

 -uac makes Beryl run as Uac by default (if UAC and  user  doesn t execute as admin payload won t be injected and won t run)

+-sh make Beryl execute a shellcode instead of downloading a PE , -url not needed in thiscase

 To Do :
 ---------------

-add some obfuscation , shellcode support ...
+add some obfuscation

 DISCLAIMER :
 --------------